meditatingCybermind/meditatingCybermind.github.io/homebrew.md

 You can cast more spells each day.
 Increase the spell slots you gain from CLASS archetype feats by 1 for each spell level other than your highest spell level
 )

+#### Alchemist
+note (
+# Alchemist Dedication
+* You gain the alchemist’s infused reagents class feature, gaining a number of reagents each day equal to your level + 1.
+)

 # Magic
 ## Focus Spells